FAQ – Answer 4

 The Ewing Foundation aims to support professionals in order to improve academic and social inclusion of deaf children using hearing and speech.
 We do not intend to replace or undermine the training and provision made by local authority advisory services.
 We would therefore expect most initial enquiries to be received from local services, although there might be exceptions.

-In the first instance, contact the Consultant or Technician based in your area.
+In the first instance, contact the Consultant or Technology Consultant based in your area.
 This may not be the person who eventually delivers the input but they will be able to discuss your needs and, if appropriate, put you in touch with the appropriate team member(s).
-Alternatively, contact Pauline Hughes, our Chief Executive for a general discussion of ways we may be able to help.
+Alternatively, contact Sarah Armstrong, our Chief Executive for a general discussion of ways we may be able to help.

 What we need to know: